kanishkamisra/something-like/README.md

 Slack bot for recommending similar items for a given product.

 ## What's inside
-Collaborative filtering of a 500 item dataset!
+Content-based engine on a 500 item dataset!